-- 1. THDA will issue a conditional commitment letter for 2019 MTBA ("Conditional Commitment Letter") after determining that an eligible applicant has met all applicable requirements of this MTBA Program Description. - 2.
-The expiration date of any MTBA Conditional Commitment Letters is December 19, 2019. - 3.
+- 1. THDA will issue a conditional commitment letter for 2021 MTBA ("Conditional Commitment Letter") after determining that an eligible applicant has met all applicable requirements of this MTBA Program Description as determined by THDA in its sole discretion. - 2.
+The expiration date of any MTBA Conditional Commitment Letter is December 21, 2021. - 3.
 A Conditional Commitment Letter DOES NOT GUARANTEE an applicant that THDA will issue a Firm Commitment Letter. - 4.
-An applicant with a Conditional Commitment Letter must notify THDA of its intent to convert a Conditional Commitment Letter to a Firm Commitment Letter no less than 45 calendar days prior to the date the applicant wishes to receive the Firm Commitment Letter. - 5.
-THDA may issue Conditional Commitment Letters that, in the aggregate, exceeds the amount of MTBA available under this MTBA Program Description.
+An applicant with a Conditional Commitment Letter must notify THDA of its intent to convert a Conditional Commitment Letter to a Firm Commitment Letter no less than 45 calendar days prior to the date the applicant wishes to receive the Firm Commitment Letter and THDA may issue a Firm Commitment Letter, subject to the availability of MTBA at the time THDA receives such notification and subject to compliance with all requirements for a Firm Commitment Letter.

+5. THDA may issue Conditional Commitment Letters that, in the aggregate, exceed the amount of MTBA available under this MTBA Program Description.